Precise lifetime measurement of $^4_\Lambda$H hypernucleus using in-flight $^4$He$(K^-, \pi^0)^4_\Lambda$H reaction: H lifetime result

 \section{$^4_\Lambda$H lifetime result}

 The decay time spectrum at the $^4_\Lambda$H signal momentum range of ($-0.138$,$-0.124$) GeV/$c$ is obtained as shown in Fig. \ref{h4l_fit}.
-Background contribution from the quasi-free hyperon processes are already subtracted based on the MC.
+Background contribution from the quasi-free hyperon processes are already subtracted based on the MC, which is obtained by reproducing Fig. \ref{h4l_mom}.
 The $^4_\Lambda$H lifetime is derived by fitting the time spectrum by an exponential distribution convoluted with time response function.
 A binned minimum $\chi^2$ fit ($\chi^2/NDF=26.8/28$) gives $\tau({^4_\Lambda}\textrm{H}) = 205.9 \pm 7.9\ \textrm{ps},$ where the quoted error is statistical only.

 To ensure the accuracy of the measurement, it is important to carefully consider and quantify the sources of systematic uncertainty.
 The main sources of systematic uncertainty for the measurement of the $^4_\Lambda$H lifetime are intrinsic bias in the experimental approach, uncertainty in time calibration, uncertainty from $\gamma$ selection, uncertainty in background subtraction, and uncertainty from the fitting process of the timing spectrum.
 These uncertainties are summarized in Table \ref{tab:breakdown}.